We have pleasure in presenting to you the Annual Report along with the audited accountsfor the year ended on 31st March 2013.

 Here's how associates are going to benefit.
 All types of micro and small units areallowed under the Industrial Promotion Subsidy 40% fixed capital investment for 8 years.Under the same subsidy, all types of medium and large units are allowed 25% fixed capitalinvestment for 5 years.

 Micro and small hosiery knitwear and ready garment units are allowed a 20 lacs limitfor a period of 5 years.
 Electricity Duty Exemptions are to be granted for a period of 15years.
-In the Octroi Free Zone refund of Octroi duties are on the charts.
-All units are tobe allowed stamp duty exemption upto March 31,2011.
+In the Octroi Free Zone, refund of Octroi duties are on the charts.
+All units areto be allowed stamp duty exemption upto March 31, 2012.

-AH units are also liable to a maximum of 5% interest subsidy on the plant andmachineries for Technology up gradation.
-AH units are to have subsidy on qualitycertification valued to the tune 50% expenses upto 1 lac.
+All units are also liable to a maximum of 5% interest subsidy on the plant andmachineries for Technology up gradation.
+All units are to have subsidy on qualitycertification valued to the tune 50% expenses upto 1 lac.
 Similarly all units are to havesubsidy on patent registration to the tune 50% expenses upto 5 years.

 Take a look at the finance involved with the project.
 The total capital outlay of theproject estimates at Rupees 3990 Cr. (approx 883 Million US Dollars) including investmentsin Land, Factory Building, Plant and Machinery and common infrastructure and facilities.